Overview

 Acknowledging and understanding why you’re procrastinating can increase self-awareness, leading to better decision-making processes and reduced procrastination in the future.

-15. Practice Gratitude
+15. Practice gratitude

 Regularly expressing gratitude can shift your brain’s focus from stress and negativity to positive achievements, boosting motivation and reducing procrastination.